-Figure 1-1 Front Panel
+Figure 1-1 Front Panel sketch

-The Router's LEDs are located on the front panel (View from left to right).
+The router's LEDs and the Wireless On/Off button are located on the front panel (View from left to right).

-Name Status Indication (Power) Off Power is off.
-On Power is on.
-(System) Flashing The Router is working properly. ☆ (System) On/Off The Router has a system error.
+Name Status Indication (1) Off Power is off.
+(Power) On Power is on.
 Off The Wireless function is disabled.
 (WLAN) Flashing The Wireless function is enabled.
-Off There is no device linked to the corresponding port. ⊘ (WAN), □ (LAN 1-4) On There is a device linked to the corresponding port but there is no activity. , , Flashing There is an active device linked to the corresponding port.
+Off There is no device linked to the corresponding port.
+(LAN 4-1), On There is a device linked to the corresponding port but there is no activity.
+(WAN) Flashing There is an active device linked to the corresponding port.
 Slow Flash A wireless device is connecting to the network by WPS function.
-This process will last in the first 2 minutes. ∆ (WPS) On A wireless device has been successfully added to the network by WPS function.
+This process will last in the first 2 minutes.
+(WPS) On A wireless device has been successfully added to the network by WPS function.
 Quick Flash A wireless device failed to be added to the network by WPS function.

-Table 1-1 The LEDs Description
+Table 1-1 The LEDs description